 Like before, Apple will likely tell you that the new Apple can not — and should not — replace a doctor or medical professional, but it will be designed to give you a better idea on your current health.
 Having said all that, if you need an Apple Watch to tell you if you're drunk or not...you're probably drunk.

 According to Bloomberg, Apple could release a special edition Apple Watch with a more rugged design, which would be aimed at athletes, outdoor enthusiasts and people who are more prone to dinging up their smartwatch.
 Apple gave the Series 6 and the SE the ability to track more activities (such as swimming, yoga and dancing) and sports (such as basketball, soccer and surfing), and this new more rugged Apple Watch could be aimed at those types of people.If not this coming fall, this more rugged Apple Watch could be on the roadmap for 2023.

 No, it's almost certainly about to become unsupported.
-It came as surprise last fall when Apple announced that it was going to keep selling the Series 3, its 3-year old Apple Watch.
-Typically, Apple stops selling its smartwatches after two years and in some cases, like the Series 4 and the Series 5, it stops selling them after just one year (most likely because they're just too similar to the next-generation models).
+It came as a surprise last fall when Apple announced that it was going to keep selling the Series 3, its 3-year old Apple Watch.
+Typically, Apple stops selling its smartwatches after two years and in some cases, like the Series 4 and the Series 5, after just one year (most likely because they're just too similar to the next-generation models).
 However, after almost four years on the market, Apple has got to stop selling its Series 3.